awsdocs/aws-app-runner-developer-guide/doc_source/service-source-code-python.md

 ### Minimal Python configuration file<a name="service-source-code-python.examples.minimal"></a>

-This example shows a minimal configuration file that you can use with the Python managed runtime\.
+This example shows a minimal configuration file that you can use with a Python managed runtime\.
 For the assumptions that App Runner makes with a minimal configuration file, see [Configuration file examples](config-file-examples.md#config-file-examples.managed)\.

 **Example apprunner\.yaml**